BowieTech/BeaconWorld_Web_Test/README.md

 | The primary inventory quantity ordered; if not specified, must specify "SecondaryQty". | `shipTo.name` | No | DeliveryFirstName + DeliveryLastName | Used as fallback when deliveryCompany is not available; combines recipient's full name. |

-#  🎯 Overall Approach and Design Decisions
+#  Overall Approach and Design Decisions

-This integration was built with clarity, reliability, and extensibility in mind.
-It connects **Cin7 Omni** (as the source of sales orders) to **3PL Central (Extensiv)** via secure HTTPS APIs, transforming and transmitting structured data using a layered architecture and robust authentication flow.

----

 ### 1. Modular Architecture & Adapter Pattern